Assessing Benefits and Harms of Opioid Therapy for Chronic Pain

 And I think the CDC Guideline does highlight three to seven days of opioids for acute pain problems.
 And I think that in some ways the cutting edge of policy about opioid use because we don’t want to be giving patients a month or multiple refills of med – of opioids for acute pain problems because that’s where long-term opioid therapy gets started.
 It’s difficult to discontinue.

 And like I said, it can slide pretty easily from one to the other.
 And in this case it was, you know, confusing because she had had the neck strain.
 But if we note, when she was back to her primary care doctor, she was talking about widespread pain.

-So that I think is a hint that she's really been now bothered by fibromyalgia rather than just an extreme.
+So that I think is a hint that she’s really been now bothered by fibromyalgia rather than just a neck strain.
 And we do need to remain vigilant about getting opioid doses back down after acute events rather than letting them go on and on.
 Even if the patient is continuing to have pain, the therapy and the risks of the therapy are changing.
 And we need to have different criteria for continuing the therapy.

 Is Dr. Ballantyne back on?
 I guess not.
 How would you like to proceed at this point?

 Dr. Loretta Jackson Brown: I would like to begin the question and answer session.
 So thank you all so much presenters for providing our audience with such a wealth of information.
 So we will now open up the lines for the question and answer session.

 Questions are limited to clinicians who would like information on prescribing opioids.
 So again, if you are media, please contact CDC media at 404-639-3286.
 And if you are a patient, please contact your healthcare provider.